-Check out A Few Wisdom Points that I learnt from My Trip to Osaka and Kyoto in Japan in what was indeed an eye-opening experience.
+Check out A Few Wisdom Points I learned from my trip to Osaka and Kyoto in Japan, which was an eye-opening experience.

 Look for hotels in Osaka and find great rates at Booking.com.